The Autonomous Enterprise / Page 02 · 2026

 Question the AE must answer

-What is the agent's confidence threshold for escalating a clause to Legal, and can I see the precedents it used?
+What is the agent's confidence threshold for escalating a clause to Legal, and can I see the precedents it used — for a customer contract or a supplier MSA?

 S-08 · IT Architecture